m13253/pdflens-mcp/README.md

 }
 ```

+In case if you need to diagnose MCP root paths, `list_mcp_root_paths` can be helpful.

 ## Not-vibe-coded declaration

 This project is developed mainly with human effort.
-A minimal amount of Large Language Model (LLMs) assistance is used only for integration tests, autocompletion of repetitive glue code, and English grammar checking.
+A minimal amount of Large Language Model (LLMs) assistance is used only for integration tests, autocompletion of repetitive glue code, and English spell/grammar checking.